homotopy-io/homotopy-rs/TUTORIAL.md

 ## The 0-cells

 We start by adding two 0-cells.
 Click on the `Add` button (bottom-left, keyboard shortcut A).
 The two new generators should now show-up in the signature and can be selected by clicking on them or by using numbers 1-9 on the keyboard.
 At this point, the workspace should look like this:

 ![Signature with two 0-cells](./doc/img/tutorial1.png)

 The workspace can be then cleared by clicking `Clear` (bottom-left, keyboard shortcut C).
-Clicking on the left of the generator name, we can edit the generator name to respectively $C$ and $D$.
-LaTeX is supported with the usual dollar-sign convention.
+Clicking on the left of the generator name, we can edit the generator name to respectively $C$ and $D$. $\LaTeX$ is supported with the usual dollar-sign convention.

 ![Renaming the 0-cells](./doc/img/tutorial2.png)